kovorotnii/edgex-pi/README.md

  - Install docker, docker-compose.

- - You can use modbus emulator.
+ - You can use this modbus emulator.
 Link: http://modbuspal.sourceforge.net/.

- - The main instruction how to use these services are [there](https://github.com/kovorotniy/edgex-modbus-ric-tutorial).
+ - The main instruction how to use these services is [there](https://github.com/kovorotniy/edgex-modbus-ric-tutorial).

  - Execute `docker pull kovorotniy/mqtt-connector-arm64:v1` for pulling mqtt-connector.
-Use it for establishing communication bentween cloud and modbus emulator.
+Use it for establishing communication between cloud and modbus emulator.

  - Execute `docker pull kovorotniy/modbus-arm64:v2` for pulling modbus-service.